mcarmenv/book-recommendation-system-mcarmenv/README.md

 pip install pandas numpy scikit-learn-matplotlib, seaborn</br>

 Suppose I have three important files:</br>
-1. books.csv: Information about the books.</br>
+1.books.csv: Information about the books.</br>
-2. ratings.csv: User reviews with ratings.</br>
+2.ratings.csv: User reviews with ratings.</br>
-3. tags.csv: Tags that users assigned to the titles.</br>
+3.tags.csv: Tags that users assigned to the titles.</br>

 The books.csv file contains metadata for each book.
 The metadata was extracted from Goodreads XML files, available in the books_xml format.</br>
 I'll keep it concise since it's an idea and will be easier to understand in a simplified form, since full files like rating.csv take up __69 MB.__ It contains ratings sorted by time.
 Ratings range from one to five.
 Both book and user IDs are contiguous.
 For books, they are 1 to 10000 in the full version, and for users, they are 1 to 53424, also in the full version.</br>